syncfusion-content/xamarin-docs/Xamarin/SfSchedule/view-customization.md

 **Using AppointmentStyle property**

-Schedule Appointment can be customized by setting appointmentstyle properties such as TextColor,TextStyle,BorderColor,BorderCornerRadius,BorderWidth,SelectionBorderColor,SelectionTextColor to the `AppointmentStyle` property of schedule.
+Schedule Appointment can be customized by setting appointment style properties such as TextColor,TextStyle,BorderColor,BorderCornerRadius,BorderWidth,SelectionBorderColor,SelectionTextColor to the `AppointmentStyle` property of schedule.

 {% tabs %}